Domain Adaptive Ensemble Learning: Experiments

-\paragraph{Implementation details.} In all experiments, SGD with momentum is used as the optimizer and the cosine annealing rule~\cite{cosineLR} is adopted for learning rate decay.
-For Digit-5, the CNN backbone is constructed with three convolution layers and two fully connected layers, following~\cite{iccv19DomainNet}.
-For each mini-batch, we sample from each domain 64 images.
-The model is trained with an initial learning rate of 0.05 for 30 epochs.
-For DomainNet, we use ResNet101~\cite{he2016deep} as the CNN backbone, the same as~\cite{iccv19DomainNet}, and sample from each domain 6 images to form a mini-batch.
-The model is trained with an initial learning rate of 0.002 for 40 epochs.
-For miniDomainNet, we use ResNet18~\cite{he2016deep} as the CNN backbone.
-Similarly, we sample 42 images from each domain to form a mini-batch and train the model for 60 epochs with an initial learning rate of 0.005.
-For all UDA experiments, we set $\lambda_u=0.5$ in all datasets and investigate the performance sensitivity to $\lambda_u$ later (see Fig.~\ref{fig:effect_hyperparams}).

-For all baseline models, we use the same optimization parameters as DAEL and keep their hyper-parameter settings identical to those used in the original papers.
-Each experiment is run for three times with different random seeds.
-The mean accuracy is used for comparison.
-We report either the results obtained by us or from the original papers, whichever are higher.
+The implementation details (of all experiments in this paper) are provided in Appendix~\ref{appx:imp_details}.
+To ensure the results are convincing, we run each experiment three times and report the mean accuracy and standard deviation.
+The results of baseline models are from either their papers (if reported) or our re-implementation (only when their source code is available).

-\paragraph{Results.} Following the standard test protocol \cite{iccv19DomainNet}, one domain is used as target and the rest as sources and classification accuracy on the target domain test set is reported.
+\textbf{Results.} Following the standard test protocol~\cite{iccv19DomainNet}, one domain is used as target and the rest as sources, and classification accuracy on the target domain test set is reported.
 Table~\ref{tab:msUDA_results} shows the results on the multi-source UDA datasets.
 We summarize our findings as follows.
-(1) In terms of the overall performance (the Avg column), DAEL achieves the best results on all three datasets, outperforming the second-best methods by large margins: 3.51\% on Digit-5, 6.1\% on DomainNet and 6.21\% on miniDomainNet.
+(1) In terms of the overall performance (the rightmost Avg column), DAEL achieves the best results on all three datasets, outperforming the second-best methods by large margins: 3.51\% on Digit-5, 2.2\% on DomainNet and 6.21\% on miniDomainNet.

-(2) On the small Digit-5 dataset, DAEL achieves near-oracle performance (our 96.47\% vs. oracle's 97.00\%).
-In particular, MNIST-M and SVHN are the two most difficult domains as can be seen in Fig.~\ref{fig:examples_digit5_domainnet} -- MNIST-M has complex backgrounds while SVHN contains blurred and cluttered digits.
+(2) On the small Digit-5 dataset, DAEL achieves near-oracle performance (our 96.47\% vs.~oracle's 97.00\%).
+In particular, MNIST-M and SVHN are the two most difficult domains as can be seen in Fig.~\ref{fig:examples_digit5_domainnet}---MNIST-M has complex backgrounds while SVHN contains blurred and cluttered digits.
 Those distinctive features make MNIST-M and SVHN drastically different from other domains and thus make the adaptation task harder.
-Nonetheless, DAEL obtains the highest accuracy which beats M$^3$SDA (2nd best) by 11.62\% on MNIST-M and 4.06\% on SVHN.
-Notably, DAEL's 93.77\% on MNIST-M is close to the oracle's 95.36\%; On SVHN, DAEL's 92.50\% is even marginally above the oracle's 92.28\%.
-This further confirms the efficacy of DAEL.
+Nonetheless, DAEL obtains the highest accuracy which beats M$^3$SDA---the 2nd best method---by 11.62\% on MNIST-M and 4.06\% on SVHN.